 5907 E. Valley Forge Dr., Orange, CA 92869

-Our TRIP ambassadors are welcoming visitors to some of the most popular trails in Southern California, including Black Star Canyon, Icehouse Canyon, Walnut Creek and Dana Point.
-Dressed in our distinctive sun hats, NFY t-shirts, wood cookie name badges and binoculars, we are a vital part of the trail user community.
+Our Trail Ranger Interpretive Program (T.R.I.P.) ambassadors are welcoming visitors to some of the most popular trails in Southern California, including Black Star Canyon, Icehouse Canyon, Walnut Creek and Dana Point.
+Easily recognized by our distinctive NFY uniforms, we stand ready to assist you with your trail experience!